 - Authors are obliged to take part in the peer review process.
 Published articles should include a list of used materials and (where applicable) information on research funding.

 - Authors are not allowed to submit for publication in the "Statistical News" articles that were previously published in the same form in another publishing house.
 If similar materials have been published or presented during a conference or scientific symposium, the Author is obliged to state this fact when submitting the text.

-The editors of the “Statistical News” adhere to the principle of intolerance of the manifestations of scientific misconduct of the Authors of articles consisting in:
+The editors of the “WS” adhere to the principle of intolerance of the manifestations of scientific misconduct of the Authors of articles consisting in: